-- Whiplash.
 This is an injury to the muscles of your neck, caused by your head moving faster than the rest of your body.
-Symptoms include neck pain, headaches, difficulty moving or turning your head and pain in your shoulders and even your arms.
+Symptoms include neck pain, headaches, difficulty moving, or turning your head and pain in your shoulders and even your arms.
 It is very common following motorway accidents and is often a part of any road traffic accident claim.

-- Head injuries.
-Many types of head injury can happen following a car accident.
+Many types of head injuries can happen following a car accident.
 A concussion occurs when the head moves so fast that the brain ‘bounces’ against the inside of the skull.
 Concussions can be mild, with just a slight headache, or very serious.
 They can require time off work and, in rare cases, lead to lasting issues.
-Contusions are bruises on the brain and haematoma is bleeding in the brain.
-These are all usually treatable, but can be very painful and debilitating.
-If you have had a head injury following your motorway accident, it can be important to make a claim to allow you to be compensated for time you have had to take off work, as well as the pain you have experienced.
+Contusions are bruises on the brain and hematoma is bleeding in the brain.
+These are all usually treatable but can be very painful and debilitating.
+If you suffer a head injury following your motorway accident, it can be important to make a claim to allow you to get compensation for time you have had to take off work, as well as the pain you experience.

-- Spinal injuries.
-In addition to whiplash, mentioned above, there are a wide range of other spinal injuries that can occur as a result of being involved in a motorway accident.
+In addition to whiplash, mentioned above, there is a wide range of other spinal injuries that can occur as a result of being involved in a motorway accident.
 These can include disk herniation or spinal fracture.
 These injuries can be serious, requiring extensive time off from work and rehabilitation.
-These can lead to significant financial difficulties that it is important you are compensated for.
+These can lead to significant financial difficulties that it is important you get compensation for.

-- Crush injuries to limbs.
 In very serious car accidents, either the driver or the passenger (or both) may be trapped within the vehicle or suffer a crush injury as the structure of the car which is designed to protect you can sometimes fold in upon you.
-Crush injuries are extremely serious and can be life threatening if not treated properly by expert medical staff.
+Crush injuries are extremely serious and can be life-threatening if not treated properly by expert medical staff.